A Meditation on the Low Mass

 The silence of the Mass is the easy silence between the Beloved, and the Lover.
 The silence of the Mass draws us into the presence of God, so that we may seek Him who our soul loveth.
 To gaze upon Him in rapt adoration as the priest raises the host, to hear the bells and weep; that is communion in the purest sense.
 That is love.

-WILSON GAVIN is an eighteen year old Australian currently living in Mongolia, where he works as a teacher.
+WILSON GAVIN was an eighteen year old Australian currently living in Mongolia, where he worked as a teacher when he wrote this in 2016.
 After falling away from the Faith at an early age, he returned through the Traditional Latin Mass and the ministry of the Carmelites.
-He is presently discerning a vocation to the priesthood.
+He was discerning a vocation to the priesthood.
+Gavin passed away on January 13, 2020 in Australia under unusual circumstances.
+Please prayer for his soul.